 The length of the term a senior gets could also depend on requirements that are specific to certain loan types.

 Click to check your home buying eligibility.
-(May 30th, 2023)Loan program options for seniors
+(Dec 13th, 2024)Loan program options for seniors

-Parker’s clients went with the HECM because they didn’t meet the income requirements of a regular mortgage.
-That can happen when people are living on fixed incomes like pensions, retirement accounts, or Social Security.
+For senior homebuyers who need another option, there is the Home Equity Conversion Mortgage.
+It can be a great option for borrowers who don’t meet the income requirements of a regular mortgage.
+That can happen when people are living on fixed incomes like pensions, retirement income, or Social Security.

 Some senior homebuyers may find themselves in the same position as the couple Parker worked with.
 They already owned a home worth $550,000 and had no mortgage left on it.
 They netted about $525,000 from the sale of the house after paying a real estate commission and closing costs.
 The home they wished to purchase was listed at $605,000.